RESCHEDULE: An Evening w/ Drivin N Cryin

 – Reduced capacity and implemented social distancing

-– Face masks are required while moving throughout the venue
+– Face masks are required at all times

 – Seating will be assigned upon arrival with Timed Entries for you to select at checkout